Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 Limited Medicare Coverage Outside of the U.S.

 Unfortunately, Medicare does not cover medical services outside of the United States, except for a few rare exceptions.
-The term “outside of the U.S,” means anywhere aside from the 50 states, District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
+The term “outside of the U.S.,” means anywhere aside from:

 The 3 Situations Medicare May Pay for Health Care Outside of the U.S.